Download Used Car Buyer Guide in PDF

 Check if the used car you are buying has any unrepaired safety defects.

 Ask the dealer for the vehicle identification number (VIN) and contact an authorized dealership to ask if safety recall repairs have been made.
-Many manufacturers also have online systems for checking a vehicle’s recall status, but some will only provide information to the owner.
-Beginning August 20, 2014, anyone will be able to search safercar.gov
+You can search safercar.gov

 by VIN to determine if a specific vehicle was subject to recall and whether the appropriate repairs were performed.
 You can also download the SaferCar App